Abhishek3102/Abhishek3102/README.md

 - 👯 I’m looking to collaborate on **Sports Data Analytics and Open Source Projects**

-- 🤖 Currently working on **Nextjs, Reinforcement Learning and Computer Vision Techniques**
+- 🤖 Currently working on **Nextjs, Generative Adversarial Network(GAN) and Computer Vision Techniques**

 - 💬 Ask me about **Football, Cricket and Cyber Security**